 Features three drummers, including J.T.
 Bates.
 [AD]

-It was released ahead of the album as a single and also made available on YouTube as a lyric video:
+This is the first of the Absolute Zero songs to be released.
+It’s out ahead of the album as a single and also available on YouTube as a lyric video:

 Echolocation definition: “Echolocating animals emit calls out to the environment and listen to the echoes of those calls that return from various objects near them.
 They use these echoes to locate and identify the objects.
 Echolocation is used for navigation and for foraging (or hunting) in various environments.”
 [Wikipedia]

 Human echolocation: “Human echolocation is the ability of humans to detect objects in their environment by sensing echoes from those objects, by actively creating sounds: for example, by tapping their canes, lightly stomping their foot, or snapping their fingers” [Wikipedia]